 - Let dry completely and flip the doors over and repeat with the fronts.
 If you get any drips or runs, wait until it’s dry and sand them away.
 In between letting the doors dry, I primed the inside cabinet bases.
 You can use a combination of a small roller and a brush for this part.

 Personally, I use Sherwin Williams Pro Classic Interior Acrylic Enamel paint.
-It’s water based, but don’t worry about painting over the oil based primer.
+It’s water-based, but don’t worry about painting over the oil-based primer.
 It works perfectly fine.
 And it dries to a super hard and durable finish and doesn’t need a sealer.
-I chose a semi gloss finish.
-It’s super easy to clean which is necessary in the kitchen!
+I chose a semi-gloss finish.
+It’s super easy to clean which is necessary for the kitchen!

 If you’re using a sprayer, you may need to thin the paint first.
-If you’re using a water based paint, you thin with water.
-There are detailed instructions and cup to use for thinning.
+If you’re using water-based paint, you thin with water.
+There are detailed instructions and a cup to use for thinning.
 For me personally, I didn’t need to thin the primer, but the paint had to be thinned.
 Use a small bucket or pail and thin only what you are using in the sprayer each time.